Greg Hands: Truss government

 Hands was appointed Minister of State for Trade Policy on 9 October 2022.

 Sunak government

 Following the firing of Nadhim Zahawi in January 2023, Hands was appointed as his replacement as Chairman of the Conservative Party in a subsequent cabinet reshuffle.
-As chairman, Hands is responsible for party administration and the organisation of the Conservative Campaign Headquarters.
+As chairman, Hands was responsible for party administration and the organisation of the Conservative Campaign Headquarters.
+In the November 2023 British cabinet reshuffle, Hands was replaced as Conservative Party chairman, and Hands returned to the role of Minister of State for Trade Policy.
+Returning to his previous brief, he joked, "I even kept my business cards from last time."
+Hands was made Minister of London as well.

+Post-parliamentary career

+In May 2025, Hands was appointed an advisor to EP Group, owned by Daniel Křetínský, which owns the Royal Mail.
+Hands was also appointed as a Strategic Adviser for Energetický a průmyslový holding, an energy company based in Prague, Czech Republic.

 Personal life

 Hands has dual American/British nationality.
 He lives in Fulham with his German wife Irina, and their son and daughter.
 Hands says that he speaks five European languages, including German and Czech.

+During the COVID-19 pandemic, his father, Edward, died with COVID-19 in a UK care home.

 Hands supports Plymouth Argyle and has appeared as a guest at supporters' association events.

-During the 2020 COVID-19 pandemic, Hands said that his father, Edward Hands, had died with Coronavirus in a UK care home.